GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 | ``M@!\305anoa stra@se`` = Manoa straße
 | ``A@\#cceleration@\# (ms@+-2@+)`` = ACCELERATION

-The option in :doc:`pstext` to draw a rectangle surrounding the text will not work for strings with escape sequences.
+The option in :doc:`text` to draw a rectangle surrounding the text will not work for strings with escape sequences.
 A chart of characters and their octal codes is given in Chapter `Chart of Octal Codes for Characters`_.